 7 Cooking Mistakes Everybody Makes (and How to Fix Them)

 Are soggy greens served up regularly in your kitchen?
 Are your pans lined with the burnt remains of meals past?
-Many home cooks, regardless of experience, encounter the same culinary disasters time and time again.
-To break the cycle, we asked professional chefs to share quick fixes for seven of the most common cooking mistakes.
+We asked professional chefs to share quick fixes for seven of the most common cooking mistakes.

 What’s the single biggest cooking mistake made in kitchens across Canada?
 According to Donna Dooher, executive chef and owner of Mildred’s Temple Kitchen in Toronto, it’s our tendency to add the fat (usually butter or oil) to a pan before it’s hot.
 “Never put any ingredients into a cold pan,” Dooher says.
 Adding butter or oil to a hot pan ensures a good sear, and helps prevent food sticking to the pan.